open-cluster-management-io/policy-generator-plugin/README.md

 ../PolicyGenerator policyGenerator.yaml
 ```

+**NOTE:**
-**NOTE:** To print the trace in the case of an error, you can add the `--debug` flag to the arguments.
+- To print the trace in the case of an error, you can add the `--debug` flag to the arguments.
+- To enable Helm processing when passing a Kustomize directory into the generator, set
+  the environment variable `POLICY_GEN_ENABLE_HELM` to `"true"`.

 ## Additional Policy Generator references